etcd-io/website/content/en/blog/2026/july-23-patch-release.md

 ---
 title: "Etcd Patch Releases: v3.7.1, v3.6.14, and v3.5.33"
 author: "SIG-Etcd Leads"
-date: 2026-08-01
+date: 2026-07-23
 draft: false
 ---

 SIG-etcd has released patch updates across all three supported release branches.
-These releases fix a security vulnerability in the watch API and address several reliability issues in the server, client library, and TLS stack.
+These releases fix two security vulnerabilities, several minor security issues, and address several reliability issues in the server, client library, and TLS stack.
 Users on v3.5, v3.6, and v3.7 should update at the next scheduled maintenance window.

 Obtain the updates here: